toshas/torch-fidelity/README.md

 #### Working with Files

-If a positional argument is not a Dataset instance or a registered input, it is treated as a directory with images (jpg, png).
+If a positional argument is not a Dataset/Subset instance or a registered input or a 4D uint8 tensor, it is treated as a directory with images (jpg, png).
 To collect files recursively under the provided path, add `--samples-find-deep` command line key, or set the `samples_find_deep` keyword argument to True.
 To change file extensions picked up when traversing the path, specify `--samples-find-ext` command line key or